The First Year

 Doctoral programme - admissions

-The admission request must be signed by the Dean of the Faculty where you are going to graduate, so you should email the contact person at this faculty for an appointment.
+The admission request must be signed by the Dean of the Faculty where you are going to graduate, so you should email the form to the ILLC PhD office, after which we will make sure that the required documents are signed and sent to the Doctorate Board.

 The decision on your admission request will take between 4 to 6 weeks.
 If you feel, however, it is taking too long, please contact the office of the Doctorate Board.